sinch/docs/docs/verification/verification-introduction.md

 ---
 ## Overview

 Sinch offers a platform for phone number verification.
 It consists of different software development kits – the Sinch SDKs – that you integrate with your smartphone or web application and cloud based back-end services.
-Together, they enable SMS, Flash Call, Callout and Seamless verification in your application.
+Together, they enable SMS, Flashcall, Callout and Seamless verification in your application.

 ## What are the supported platforms?

 When using Sinch for Verification, the Sinch dashboard provides 4 possible ways of verifying a phone number available both on iOS and Android devices.
+In some cases the SDK can automatically intercept the verification code and pass it back to Sinch backend, however your application should always be prepared to present a text input field in case of automatic extraction failure.
+The verification methods that are currently supported are

 1. SMS - Number is verified using a 4 digit code that is sent in a SMS message.
-On Android, automatic code extraction is available, however on iOS an input field must be presented and the number has to be typed manually by the user.
+On Android, automatic code extraction is available, however on iOS an input field must be always presented and the number has to be typed manually by the user.
 2. Flashcall - Sinch initializes a phone call to the number that is being verified.
 After that, a verification request containing the full number of the incoming call has to passed to Sinch backend to authenticate the user.
 Again, in case of Android it may happen automatically (SDK intercepts and passes the number without any user engagement) or manually by typing the number in a text field.
 3. Callout - User obtains the verification code by answering an incoming Sinch phone call, during which text-to-speech software will speak it out loud.
 The code has to be typed manually.
 4. Seamless - Sinch uses telephony provider infrastructure to verify the phone number without any user interaction.
 Because of that, for this method to work, the mobile data should be enabled.